TheMoonMoth/WEREDAR/README.md

 ## Installation Instructions
 To use the app please visit our live site [here](https://weredar-1.firebaseapp.com/).

 Use of the source code is free.
 To do so please fork and clone this repository.
+From there navigate into the folder and ```npm install```.

 ## Technologies